saad-ahmad-umn/A-B-Testing-Udacity/README.md

 <IMAGE: Initial Flow>

  1. Udacity courses currently have two options on the course overview page: "Access Course Materials" and "Start Free Trial"
  2. If a student clicks on **Start Free Trial**, they will be asked to enter their credit card details, and subsequently enrolled in a free trial of the paid version of the course.
-After 14 days, they will be charged automatically, unless they cancel the subscription first.
+After 14 days, they will be charged automatically, unless they cancel the subscription first
  4. If the student clicks **Access Course Materials**, they will be able to access course materials (like viewing videos or taking the quiz for lessons) for free, but they will not receive a verified certificate or coaching support.
 Additionally, they cannot submit their final project for personalised feedback.

 ## B. Website user experience change, after the experiment